ROS Namespaces

 In ROS, Namespaces are used to allow multiple topics with the same name to exists.
 It works similar to a folder structure in any operating system where inside one folder no duplicate names are allowed but in a different folder a file can have the exact same name.
 We therefore use Namespaces to have multiple topics with the same name e. g. when launching multiple Turtlebots we need two different “cmd_vel” topics to control each of the robots.

-Inside a launch file you can use the following code to launch a node inside a namepsace.
+Inside a launch file you can use the following code to launch a node inside a namespace.
 Don’t forget to replace the in uppercase written names.

 import launch